I’ll give you two reasons why once you try cashew milk, you’ll never go back to almond milk.

 Instructions

-• Transfer the cashew milk back into the mason jar and store in the refrigerator.
+- Transfer the cashew milk into a mason jar and store in the refrigerator for 3 to 5 days.
+Shake before using.